About the existing courthouse

 How was the site, near the Hawthorne Bridgehead chosen?

 The site for the new courthouse was selected in 2015 from a long list of alternatives.
 The courthouse project team performed extensive due diligence including an evaluation of environmental, geotechnical, seismic, traffic, transit and parking impacts, among other analyses.
 The team also considered stakeholder and public input collected from an online survey, two open houses, and interviews.
-The site near the Hawthorne Bridgehead was chosen for a multitude of reasons including its location on county-owned land and proximity to the justice center.
+The site near the Hawthorne Bridgehead was chosen for a multitude of reasons including its location on mostly county-owned land and proximity to the justice center.

 Multnomah County hired the National Center for State Courts (NCSC) to determine current and future needs for the courthouse.
 The NCSC group used population, caseloads and other documentation to determine the space requirements for a 2050 courthouse.
-DAY CPM Services/HDR Inc, the Owner’s Representative, prepared blocking and stacking diagrams to determine how the required program would fit on the selected site.
+DAY CPM/HDR Inc, the Owner’s Representative, prepared blocking and stacking diagrams to determine how the required program would fit on the selected site.
 The team worked within these parameters to determine size and budget for a new central courthouse that would serve the County for years to come.
 A major factor in space planning is to create a sallyport for inmate transportation and secure pathways for movement of the various courthouse users.

 What will happen to the Jefferson Station building on the courthouse block?